mne-tools/mne-python/doc/contributing.rst

 while the public half of your key pair is added to your GitHub account; when you connect to GitHub from your computer, the local git client checks the remote (public) key against your local (private) key, and grants access your account only if the keys fit.
-GitHub has `several help pages
-<github-help-ssh>`_ that guide you through the process.
+GitHub has `several help pages`_ that guide you through the process.

 Once you have set up GitHub to use SSH authentication, you should change the addresses of your MNE-Python GitHub remotes, from ``https://`` addresses to